 Tatsoi grows best in partial sun; about three to five hours each day is ideal but it can handle full sun if it is kept well watered.

 As with most leafy vegetables, tatsoi needs regular watering or it will bolt to seed.

 Temperature and Humidity

-Tatsoi plants are biennial and may survive undercover in USDA hardiness zones 4 through 7; however, it will quickly bolt to seed in the spring.
+Tatsoi plants are biennial and may survive undercover in USDA hardiness zones 4 through 7; however, they will quickly bolt to seed in the spring.
 These greens grow best in temperatures from 60 to 70 degrees Fahrenheit and may bolt if the temperature drops to 50 degrees Fahrenheit.

 If your soil is rich, you should not need to feed the plants.
 Otherwise, use a fertilizer high in nitrogen.

 Although there are named varieties of tatsoi, you will probably find only seed packets in stores that are labeled simply "Tatsoi," and those can have either white or green stalks.
 There is a nice savoyed variety that grows a little larger and more upright.
 Specialty seed catalogs may offer the following:

 - 'Black Summer': Plant in fall and harvest into winter; very dark leaves

 - 'Ching-Chiang': A quick-growing dwarf variety that can handle early spring weather

 - 'Joi Choi': A medium-sized plant with good bolt-resistance